Google shipped OKF. Kage keeps it true.

 Stop letting your agent forget.

 The open-source core installs in 60 seconds.
-Kage Cloud — memory on every machine behind one private MCP link — is rolling out to the waitlist first.
+Kage Cloud — memory on every machine behind one private MCP link — isn't built yet; the waitlist is how we decide whether it should be.

 Waitlist is one click on GitHub — 👍 or comment to join.
 Demos are 30 minutes, your repo, live.
 Or skip the line: install the open-source core now.